It’s now just over a year that we’ve been living through the coronavirus pandemic; the…

 While the shift to email brought an incredible amount of freedom to the workplace, it also brings an absurd amount of stress.
 Written communication can be very time consuming.
 Not only does it take time and editing to write a well communicated email, the amount of time it takes to read, respond, and focus back on what you were doing in the first place can be overwhelming.

 This Atlassian infographic shows that it takes 16 minutes to get back to your focus after checking incoming.
 Not including your morning email check, imagine the amount of productive time you waste simply from checking your email say 4 times throughout the day – over an hour!
-According to a McKinsey report, employees spend a quarter of their day reading and responding to emails.
+Research shows that employees spend a quarter of their day reading and responding to emails.
 Imagine that plus all the important phone calls and meetings we always end up having to tend to and your day is over before you even have a chance to get any work done!

 Recently, there has been a rise in online team communication tools that allow colleagues to share files and communicate in real time.
 One example is Slack.
 Slack allows its users to exchange instant messages and share documents.
 It archives all messages and files shared through it.
 Tools such as this one seem to be great for team projects as each member can always stay up to date with what is going on with their colleagues – especially with the growing amount of millennials in the workplace who likely feel most at home on the social network-style interfaces that tools like Slack mimic.